What is a Good PSAT Score in 2024? (Freshmen, Sophomores, Juniors)

 If you’ve already taken the PSAT 8/9 and PSAT 10, you should familiarize yourself with the PSAT/NMSQT.
 The College Board has free practice tests and review questions that you can do at home.

-Begin your SAT preparation.
+Begin your SAT preparation early.
 If you want to hit two birds with one stone, consider signing up for SAT prep in the summer before your Junior year.
 If you have already completed your SAT prep by the time the PSAT is administered, then you are much more likely to score within the range for National Merit consideration.
 Plus, you will already have taken the SAT, giving you lots of time to focus on other aspects of your college application.

 The PSAT is only one small part of your overall college application, so don’t feel as though you have to dedicate hours each week to improving your score.
 Rather, use your PSAT 10 scores to see if you are on track.
 Ask yourself: